flomesh-io/pipy/samples/bpf/port-interceptor/README.md

 The script finds out all network interfaces via *Netlink* and watches their changes afterwards if any.
 It automatically installs the BPF program to all network interfaces except *loopback* ones.

 The script also keeps watching `config.yaml` for any changes regarding the ports to intercept and updating the BPF maps accordingly.
-As an exmple, the following configuration will capture all *non-loopback* traffic to ports 8000 and 8443, and redirect it to ports 9000 and 9443 respectively.
+As an example, the following configuration will capture all *non-loopback* traffic to ports 8000 and 8443, and redirect it to ports 9000 and 9443 respectively.

 ```yaml
 interceptors: